AVADOLearning/moodle-componentmgr/README.md

 * Ditch JSON for storage of package repository cache and use SQLite instead.
   This should offer a sizeable reudction in the amount of time we spend locating package metadata.
+* Define services in a YAML file rather than a PHP file for clearer expression of dependencies.
+This is starting to become a problem.

 ## Troubleshooting